kylehadam/Task-Management-Application-Capstone-/README.md

 - **Frontend**:
   - Unified button styling, improved task forms, and enhanced real-time task updates.
   - Modals for feedback on signup and other key actions.
+  - Visualized task trends and completion rates using **Recharts**.
+  - Leveraged **React Query** for efficient and declarative state management.
 - **Backend**:
   - Comprehensive API for authentication, tasks, and analytics.
   - Supports filtering, sorting, pagination, and real-time updates.